-E. Laboratory Facilities
+D. Laboratory Facilities

 - 1. The laboratory is designed so that it can easily be cleaned.
 Carpets and rugs are not permitted in laboratories. - 2.
 Bench tops are impervious to water and resistant to acids, alkalis, organic solvents, and moderate heat. - 3.
 Laboratory furniture is sturdy with surfaces for easy cleaning and decontamination.
 No cloth chairs.
 Spaces between benches, cabinet and equipment are accessible for cleaning. - 4.
 Laboratory doors must be self-closing and have locks: doors must remain closed. - 5.
 Each laboratory contains a sink for hand washing.
 It must be located near the exit door. - 6.
 An eyewash station must be readily available. - 7.
+Vacuum lines must be protected with HEPA filters, or their equivalent.
+Filters must be replaced as needed.
+Liquid disinfectant traps may be required. - 8.
 There are no specific requirements for ventilation systems.
-However, planning of new facilities shall consider mechanical ventilation systems that provide an inward flow of air without recirculation to spaces outside of the laboratory. - 8.
+However, planning of new facilities shall consider mechanical ventilation systems that provide an inward flow of air without recirculation to spaces outside of the laboratory. - 9.
 HEPA filtered exhaust air from a Class II BSC can be safely recirculated back into the laboratory environment if the cabinet is tested and certified at least annually and operated according to manufacturer's recommendations.
 BSCs can also be connected to the laboratory exhaust system by either a thimble (canopy) connection or directly exhausted to the outside through a hard connection.
-Provisions to assure proper safety cabinet performance and air system operation must be verified. - 9.
-A method for decontaminating all laboratory wastes must be available in the facility (e.g., autoclave, chemical disinfection, incineration, or other validated decontamination method). - 10.
+Provisions to assure proper safety cabinet performance and air system operation must be verified. - 10.
+A method for decontaminating all laboratory wastes must be available in the facility (e.g., autoclave, chemical disinfection, incineration, or other validated decontamination method).
+If autoclaves are used, they must be tested weekly with a biological indicator, such as Bacillus stearothermophilus (See Appendix H). - 11.
 Laboratory windows that open to the exterior are not recommended.
-However, if a laboratory does have windows that open to the exterior, they must be fitted with screens. - 11.
-BSCs must be installed so that fluctuations of the room air supply and exhaust do not interfere with proper operations.
-BSCs shall be located away from doors, windows that can be opened, heavily traveled laboratory areas, and other possible airflow disruptions.
+However, if a laboratory does have windows that open to the exterior, they must be fitted with screens.

-12. Vacuum lines must be protected with liquid disinfectant traps and in-line HEPA filters.
+- 12. BSCs must be installed so that fluctuations of the room air supply and exhaust do not interfere with proper operations.
+BSCs shall be located away from doors, windows that can be opened, heavily traveled laboratory areas, and other possible airflow disruptions. - 13.
+Vacuum lines must be protected with liquid disinfectant traps and in-line HEPA filters.